Can You Bring Skates on a Plane?

 Travel can be a big headache for anyone, especially when traveling with specialized equipment.
 If you're not on a hockey team staffed with people paid to handle travel arrangements, you're in for some homework.
-You'll want to know, for instance,
+You'll want to know, for instance, whether you can bring your hockey skates on a plane.
+And how about your hockey sticks?
+Or your helmet?

-Security Administration, or TSA.
-They have the answers, at the federal level at least, about what equipment hockey players must check at the ticket counter and what they can carry into the cabin.
+The Transportation Security Administration, or TSA, has the answers, at the federal level at least, about what equipment hockey players must check at the ticket counter and what they can carry into the cabin.
+If you can't find an answer, they suggest you contact customer service.
+Here are the latest TSA protocols for bringing hockey equipment onto an airliner:

 - Carry-on bags: No